 When a client relationship is terminated, information regarding KYC is stored for 5 years according to the Danish Anti-Money Laundering Act.

 7. Your privacy rights

-You have certain rights under the General Data Protection Regulation.
+You have certain rights under the GDPR.
 These include the following:

 — Access to your personal data: You have the right to obtain a copy of the personal data that we hold about you.